 The Huntress by Kate Quinn – Like The Only Woman in the Room (below), The Huntress captivated me from the first 5 minutes.
 It tells 3 stories in the late 1940s and early 1950s - a teenage daughter of a single dad with a mysterious new love interest who quickly becomes her step-mother, an English Nazi hunter determined to make people pay for their crimes, and a decorated female fighter pilot from Russia.
 As you might have imagined, their stories eventually intersect in very interesting ways.
 The ending is perhaps a wee bit predictable, but the ride to get there is so entertaining and enjoyable and full of twists and turns that you won't mind at all.
 Loved every minute of this one from the very first to the very last.

 Also, this is the newest from Kate Quinn who also wrote The Alice Network (also below), and the main character (Eve) appeared in The Huntress for about three minutes which was a nice touch.
 The Huntress is also narrated by the same actress who narrated The Alice Network.
 5 stars.

 The Only Woman in the Room by Marie Benedict – This book grabbed me from the first five minutes.
 It's historical fiction based on the real life of Hedy Lamarr, an Austrian-born Hollywood film star from the World War II era.
-I. can't. stop. listening.
-It's so so so good and so juicy a story that I am totally obsessed (but no smut).
+I. couldn't. stop. listening.
+It was so so so good and so juicy a story that I am totally obsessed (but no smut).
 In the beginning, Hedy was the Jewish star of a famous theater in Austria when she is wooed by the richest man in the nation, a Catholic munitions dealer who is in cahoots with its dictator in the shadow of Hitler's Germany.
 She takes charge of her own life at a time when women just didn't do that.
 Feminism for the win!
 4 stars.